Who can apply to the Master in Comparative Effectiveness Research?

 Unfortunately, the Master of Public Health cannot see to accommodation, visa formalities or travel arrangements for the applicants.

-Regarding accommodation, you can start by visiting the following websites: Cité Universitaire de Paris (http://www.ciup.fr/en/), CROUS (http://www.crous-paris.fr/en/), Airbnb, Seloger.com, leboncoin.fr (under “Immobilier – Location”).
+Regarding accommodation, you can start by visiting the following websites: Campus France, Cité Universitaire de Paris, CROUS, Airbnb, Seloger.com, leboncoin.fr (under “Immobilier – Location”).
 We do not endorse any of these establishments and please make sure that the advertisements you reply to are legitimate.

 Regarding visa formalities, non-European applicants need to allow time to obtain a student entry visa.
-Please contact or visit the website of the French consulate (http://www.diplomatie.gouv.fr/en/) to inquire on whether you need a visa.
-In case of necessity, we will be able to provide a letter of acceptance once the applicant has been accepted to the programme and has paid the tuition fees.
+Please contact or visit the website of the French consulate to inquire on whether you need a visa.
+In case of necessity, we will be able to provide a letter of acceptance once the applicant has been accepted to the programme.
+Students will receive their student card once they have done their administrative registration and paid for their tuition fees.

 What about health insurance?